greenpeace/planet4-docker/README.md

 ./build.sh -r
 ```

-This triggers a remote build using the settings from `config.default`
+This triggers a Google Container Registry (GCR) build using the settings from `config.default`

 ## Building locally versus remotely
 ```